n8n-io/n8n-docs/docs/nodes/nodes-library/trigger-nodes/MauticTrigger/README.md

 ### 2. Twilio node (send: sms)

-This node sends a confirmation SMS to a number we get from the Mautic Trigger node.
+This node sends a registration confirmation SMS to the users who filled out the Mautic form.
+We get the phone number of the user from the previous node.

 1. First of all, you'll have to enter credentials for the Twilio node.
 You can find out how to do that [here](../../../credentials/Twilio/README.md).
 ::: v-pre